NIcolasp14/MIT_SGI-Extended_NOCs/README.md

 # MIT_SGI_1: Extended NOCs pipeline
 This project's goal is to extend the NOCs pipeline to create a 3D point cloud of an object given its extracted NOCs map from its 2D scene.
 This modified pipeline also locates and saves NOCs's last layer's embeddings.
 One could use this pipeline for the aforementioned cases, yet this pipeline also includes using the Farthest Point Sampling (FPS) algorithm to fragment the 3D point cloud and keep only the seed points (centers) of the fragments, into which the embeddings of the points of their corresponding fragments are pooled via averaging.
 So, one can download the NOCs_Pytorch pipeline found in: https://github.com/sahithchada/NOCS_PyTorch/tree/main, replace some of its files with the files of this repo, setup the environment as described below in order to:
-* Create the 3D mesh of an object from the NOCs map of a 2D scene (needs to specify which obect and scene)
+* Create the 3D mesh of an object from the NOCs map of a 2D scene (needs to specify which object and scene)
 * Downsample the 3D points using the FPS algorithm
 * Pool (Average) the embeddings of the removed points into the seed point of their corresponding fragment